-The Solar Rating and Certification Corporation (SRCC) is an ISO 17065-accredited third-party certification body with programs for the certification and performance rating of solar thermal and small wind turbines.
-SRCC certifications and ratings accepted throughout North America and SRCC standards are specified by dozens of incentive programs, regulations and laws at the local, state and federal levels, and building codes.
-SRCC also provides listing programs that assist code enforcement professionals to determine whether solar thermal products and systems comply with codes and applicable standards
+The Solar Rating & Certification Corporation (ICC-SRCC™) is an ISO/IEC 17065-accredited third-party certification body with programs for the certification and performance rating of solar heating and cooling products.
+ICC-SRCC's OG-100 and OG-300 certifications and ratings are accepted throughout North America.
+ICC-SRCC's well-known Standard 100 and 300 are specified by dozens of incentive programs, regulations and laws at the local, state and federal levels, and building codes.
+ICC-SRCC also provides listing programs that assist code enforcement professionals to determine whether solar heating and cooling products comply with codes and applicable standards

 The modern solar industry was founded in 1974, following the original oil embargo of the previous year.
 In the years that followed, energy in all its forms became a national priority.
 Commercial and residential solar systems were available on a limited regional basis, but public acceptance and adoption was slow at first.
 Therefore there was broad recognition that mechanisms were needed to encourage consumers to purchase these new solar technologies with confidence.
 States with potentially large solar markets, such as California and Florida, were the first to establish such mechanisms by establishing state testing and rating programs for solar thermal collectors.
 However, since there was little consistency between each state's approach to testing and rating solar equipment, such programs soon became an impediment to manufacturers who marketed in more than one state.